Theresa Saldana: Personal life

 Saldana's first marriage was to Fred Feliciano from February 11, 1979 to 1986.
 In March 1989, she married for the second time, to Phil Peters, with whom she had a daughter, Tianna Saldana Peters (born August 30, 1989, in Los Angeles).
 They remained together until her death.

 Death

-Saldana died at age 61 on June 6, 2016, following her hospitalization for pneumonia at Cedars-Sinai Medical Center.
+Saldana died on June 6, 2016, at age 61, after being hospitalized with pneumonia at Cedars-Sinai Medical Center.
 Michael Chiklis, who played Saldana's husband on The Commish, wrote that it was "painful to hear the news."